Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

         a :term:`page assembly <assembly>`  data as an HTML page.

     template
-        Template is a parent :term:`assembly` (in the sense of inheritance), for a actually visible :term:`web page <page>`.
+        Template is a parent :term:`assembly` (in the sense of inheritance), for actually visible :term:`web page <page>`.
 Template defines a set of pages having the same structure but different contents.